VincentSaelzler/onebox/README.md

 # Windows Host
+Manually install:
-Docker for Windows
+- Docker for Windows

-VSCode
+- VSCode

-Dev Containers Extension
+- Dev Containers Extension

+# Clone Repo
+"Cloine in a unique volume" option seems broken.
+Error when trying to reach github.com.

+Clone to Windows first, then reopen in container.

 # Ansible Container
 Bootstrap